oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 Open a Bash shell and navigate to the `kubernetes` subdirectory of the project.

-Run the following command to update the AWS kubernetes configuration.
+Run the following command to update the AWS Kubernetes configuration.

 ```bash
 aws eks update-kubeconfig --name okta-k8s